webboty/Dexter-Wiki/SSH-into-Dexter.md

 * `cat` _filename_ (show contents of the given file)
 * `nano` (start a new editor buffer.
           <br/>Help at the screen bottom tells you basic commands.
-          When performing Control-x to exit the buffer, you will be prompted to indicate if you want to save the file, and if so, a new file name.)
+          <br/>When performing Control-x to exit the buffer, you will be prompted to indicate
+          if you want to save the file, and if so, a new file name.)
 * `nano` _filename_ (Edit an existing file.
-        <br/>Use arrow keys to move the cursor
+        <br/>Use arrow keys to move the cursor.
         <br/>delete/backspace to delete chars before the cursor.
         <br/>ctrl+o Outputs a file... this is SAVE not open.
         <br/>ctrl+x to eXit.
+Shows prompt to allow saving file.
         <br/>To select text, move the cursor to the start of the text you want to select, press the Alt-A key combination to mark the start, then move the cursor to the end of the section you want to select.
         <br/>Ctrl+K to cut your selection
         <br/>Ctrl+U to paste it.)